 This section promotes EU science, innovation, and digital policies and cooperation with Japan, working with government, funding agencies, research organisations and industry in Japan.
 The section provides strategic input on international cooperation on research and innovation to Brussels headquarters, and holds regular research and innovation events in Japan.

 The section follows all trade and commerce developments in Japan.
 It works closely with the Japanese Government as well as with Japanese and European business organisations and covers sectors from aviation, telecommunication, energy and manufacturing to agriculture and environment.
-In particular it supports the ongoing negotiations for a Free Trade Agreement between the EU and Japan.
+In particular it has supported the negotiations for an Economic Partnership Agreement between the EU and Japan.
 Now after the conclusion of the negotiations, one of the main tasks of the section is to prepare for implementation of the Agreement, in cooperation with EU member States and businesses.